When to Hire Humans vs Hand It to AI

 Sounds crazy, right?
 But here's what I discovered.

 AI crushes the first draft stuff.
 Research that used to take hours now takes minutes.
-Rough copy that used to drain junior writers gets handled overnight.
+Rough copy that used to drain junior writers gets handled.
 Simple analysis that used to clog calendars just happens.

 That's the easy 80%.
 Time consuming but not rocket science.